Birmingham Fairer Futures Fund –

 Please find the contact details for all NNS leads here.

-Once you’ve connected with your NNS lead, you can apply through the Heart of England Community Foundation website.
+Once you’ve connected with your NNS lead, you can begin your application.

 The fund will close on 9th January 2025 at 5pm.
 We anticipate that all applicants will be notified on a decision from March 2025.